A Hospice Chaplain's Field Guide to Caregiving

 GRATITUDE IS A SUPERPOWER FOR WHEREVER (AND WHEN-EVER) you are.

 You decide whether the glass is half-empty or half-full (but drink it with close friends).
-Laugh until you Cackle (Gift No. 17).
+Laugh until you Cackle (Gift No. 17 in my Field Guide to Caregiving book).

 ALLOW GRATITUDE TO TURN WHAT YOU HAVE INTO ENOUGH.